smokeandlights/Commander-Life-Counter/README.md

 # Commander-Life-Counter
 A digital display for Magic the Gathering using an Arduino Uno and a common LCDKeypad shield.

-This does not work yet.
-Please come back later.

-Controls will be:
+Controls are:

 Select: Switch increment between 1 and 10.
-Long press: reset current counter.
+An asterisk in the top right corner indicates value is 10.

 Left:   Display last counter.